isomerpages/govtech-im8/_control-catalog/About Control Catalog.md

 This catalog publishes the <strong>same control&nbsp;requirements to government agencies and industry partners </strong>so that both parties can work together to apply the right level of controls for their systems.

-The catalog consists of a&nbsp;central pool of recommended controls meant for low-risk systems&nbsp;that has no disruptive impact to agency’s core function or Whole-of-Government.
+The catalog consists of a&nbsp;central pool of recommended controls meant for low-risk systems&nbsp;that have no disruptive impact to agency’s core function or Whole-of-Government.

 The controls are expressed using Open Security Controls Assessment Language (OSCAL) which are codified in machine-readable policy format.
 It enables future automation to monitor and assess the effectiveness of technical control implementation.
 Industry partners can get more info about OSCAL [here](https://pages.nist.gov/OSCAL/).